redhat-na-ssa/demo-ai-gitops-catalog/docs/APPS.md

 # How to add objects to the cluster

-## Sealed Secrets Quickstart
+## Sealed Secrets Quick Start

-Convert an existing secret into a sealed-secret that can be commited in git
+Convert an existing secret into a sealed-secret that can be committed in git

 Convert a secret local file to a sealed-secret